skellis46/finger-pointing-moon/case-for-support.md

 The project will be managed by Ellis (PI, 0.5FTE for months 1-12, 0.8FTE for months 13-18) working with a Research Associate (0.6FTE, 18 months).
 The PI has experience of managing academic and artistic teams and large research projects, and collaborating with industry partners.
 The PI will also manage the collaborative work with the project partners (detailed in the Development Plan) to ensure open dialogues are sustained, and that the outputs are curated to meet the needs of the partners' audiences, and the capability development goals of the PI.
 There will be expert input from two scholars (Whalley and XX) during the fieldwork (months 5-8).
 They will be responsible for observation and analysis during the studio sessions with the PI, and input on Outputs 1 and 2.

-The Research Associate will support the project through event and output organisation, underlying bibliographic research, and data and website management.
+The Research Associate will support the project through underlying bibliographic research, writing drafts of scholarly outputs, event and output organisation, data and website management and a small volume of administration.
 The RA will be supervised and line managed by the PI.
 They will have daily comms together via a Microsoft Teams channel, and fortnightly stand-up meetings to review progress, and to make milestone or delivery adjustments.
 The PI will balance the RA's ongoing professional development, curiosity, skills and understanding, with careful and open communication regarding the project's milestones and outputs.
 The goal will be to help the RA to develop the skills, experience and confidence to pursue their own research agenda after the completion of the project.
 The RA will have a practice-research PhD, and will be experienced in bibliographic research, writing and editing; they will be an excellent verbal and written communicator and have advanced digital literacy.

 The PI will be supported by a small Advisory Group that will meet remotely at six-month intervals to provide high-level guidance, and review risk, targets and milestones: (choose and confirm four from following) Lee Miller, Sarah Whatley, Ken Friedman, Michael Biggs, Charlotte Waelde, Carol Brown, Robin Nelson, Adrian Heathfield, Maria Delgado, Chris Smith (UKRI), someone from Universities UK?, someone from PRAG?.